flexatone/fetter/doc/articles/srpb/srpb.md

 ## Validating Environments

-To validate an environment, you must specify an environment (via a Python executable) and a manifest dependencies.
+To validate an environment, you must specify an environment (via a Python executable) and a manifest of dependencies.

+Environments are specified with a relative or absolute path to a Python executable, given with the `--exe` or `-e` parameter.
+If a virtual environment is active, specifying `python3` is sufficient.

+Dependencies are specified with a relative or absolute path given to the `--bound` parameter.
 Most Python projects define direct (explicitly imported) dependencies in a `requirements.txt` or `pyproject.toml` file.
-As direct dependencies generally require many "transitive" dependencies, a direct dependency listing is insufficient to fully describe an environment.
-For this reason tools such as `pip-compile`, `pipenv`, `poetry` and `uv` have offered solutions for creating and maintaing lock files, complete definitions of both direct and transitive dependencies.
+As direct dependencies generally require many of their own "transitive" dependencies, a direct dependency listing is insufficient to fully describe an environment.
+For this reason tools such as `pip-compile`, `pipenv`, `poetry` and `uv` offer solutions for maintaining "lock" files, complete definitions of both direct and transitive dependencies.

+Given values for `-e` and `--bound`, `fetter validate` can be used for ad-hoc environment checks.

+In performing environment validation, a direct-dependency specification alone can be used, though the `--superset` option is generally necessary to permit untracked, transitive dependencies.

 ## Automating Validation with `fetter site-install`